 System Making Concept Diagrams

+Scientific practice and theory for making and guiding complexly organized systems developed somewhat parallel to the abstract sciences of complex systems.
+The use of “action research” as a organizing tool emerged in the 1940’s with Lewin’s group dynamics (1947).
+Growing interest in the social and business management sciences to faced with an ever more complex world for decision making drove its development and kept it separate from the abstract systems sciences.
+Churchman in (1979) began emphasizing terms of natural language for discussing organizations (rather than abstract theory).
+Checkland then proposed (1981) a “soft systems methodology” (SSM).
+Together that made a clean break from the “hard sciences” and the systems engineering approach that had proceeded (Susman & Evered 1978; Reason & Bradbury 2001; Senge 2006; Jackson2003, 2007; Ison 2008; Stephens et all.
+2009; Flood 2010; Checkland & Poulter 2010, 2014).

-These movements are somewhat harder to trace than for the hard sciences, centered on “hands on” methods of creative collaboration developed and passed down as “practices”, progressing so much as chains of research papers.
-The 80’s also saw a new term for action research called “action learning” (McGill & Brockbank 2003), along with the growing spread and maturity of the entire field.
-(Checkland & Poulter 2010; Stephens et all.
-2009; Flood 2010; Ison 2008; Jackson2003, 2007; Senge 2006; Reason & Bradbury 2001; Susman & Evered 1978) More recent important developments included the emergence of Agile Management (Schwaber 1997, 2004) and the SCRUM method of business team-learning widely adopted for software development as well as creative business management.
+These movements are somewhat harder to trace than for the hard sciences for seeming natural cause.
+They don’t have the press attention the hard sciences have for one.
+They are also centered more on “hands on” methods of creative collaboration, passed down more as “practices” than theories, and so not fully recorded in research papers.
+Their terms of discussion are sometimes less consistent, such as with a new term “action learning” (McGill & Brockbank 2003) which has become hard to clearly distinguish in practice.
+Recent important developments include the emergence of Agile Management (Schwaber 1997, 2004) and the associated SCRUM method of business team-learning widely adopted for software development and creative business management.

-Another kind of revolutionary action-research is called “pattern language”, a method of holistic architectural design invented in the 70’s that spread widely to other fields in the 80’s, with particular influence on software development.
-Its importance is partly its ability to spread from one field to another.
-That ability comes from its origin as a technique for communicating the ancient holistic design practices of architecture developed by the architect Christopher Alexander, showing people how to be explicit in defining holistic designs, (Tidwell 1999; Rising 2000; Pugh 1991; Hillside Group 1993-2017), (Alexander 1965, 1977, 1979).
-Its early form developed from Alexander’s teaching architectural theory at Berkeley and writing his first books on “pattern language” as a explicit method (ibid).
-Pattern language design theory empowered object oriented software in the 80’s design and the theoretical foundations enabling the development of Wiki’s leading to Wikipedia (Gamma et all.
+Another important innovation stretches the envelope of action-research, called “pattern language”.
+It is a more content based collaborative method of holistic architectural design, invented in the 70’s by Christopher Alexander (Alexander 1965, 1977, 1979) and spread widely to other fields in the 80’s and 90’s (Tidwell 1999; Rising 2000; Pugh 1991; Hillside Group 1993-2017).
+Its importance is partly its revolutionary conception and partly its ability to spread a high level design language from one field to another.
+That ability to spread comes from its origin as a technique for making ancient practices of holistic design explicit, so people could copy them, a general model of recording expert knowledge.

+Pattern language is also an action research kind of creative method when applied to any field of creative design.
+Its early form developed from Alexander’s teaching architectural theory at Berkeley and writing his first book “A Pattern Language”(1977) as an explicit method.
+It’s use enabled the development of modern “object oriented” software in the 80’s.
+It provided much of the theoretical foundation enabling the development of Wiki’s and leading to Wikipedia (Gamma et all.
 1995; Leitner 2016).
-It’s having a way to explicitly define holistic designs that allows designers to better understand the opportunities and requirements of their designs.
+Being organized around as way to explicitly record reusable holistic design ‘patterns’ seems to be what is so successful in helping designers better understand the opportunities and requirements of their designs.

-The Google Ngram in shows the frequency of the terms for “action research”, “action learning” and “pattern language” in books scanned by Google (Figure 5a), showing the pace and timing of those emerging system-making disciplines, showing continued rapid growth compared with the slowing growth of the systems-thinking audience (Figure 4a)
+The Google Ngram below (Figure 5a) shows the frequency of “action research”, “action learning” and “pattern language” in many books scanned by Google, showing the pace and timing of those emerging system-making disciplines, showing sine continuing rapid growth.